 Snakes carrying salmonella shed the bacteria when they defecate, contaminating their body and any other area where the animal roams and lives in.
 However, note that animals that carry salmonella still appear healthy and don’t show any signs of illness.

 How to Tell If Your Snake Has Salmonella

-There are over 2200 strains of salmonella that can infect most animals.
+There are over 2,000 strains of salmonella that can infect most animals.
 The bacteria will not cause any symptoms to its host, but can cause illness in the species it has been passed on to.

 Therefore, even if salmonellosis is asymptomatic in your snake, the bacterium can cause unpleasant symptoms in humans when transferred.

-Your vet will test for salmonella in your snake through fecal samples, rectal swabs, and environmental swabs.
-However, it is possible for these tests to give false negatives as the bacteria may not always be present in your snake’s feces.
+A vet will test for salmonella in your snake through fecal samples, rectal swabs, and environmental swabs.
+However, it is possible for these tests to give false positives as the bacteria may not always be present in your snake’s feces.

 What Are the Symptoms of Salmonella Infection?

 Salmonella infection may result in the following symptoms: